MKSharaf/OneEuroFilterExplained/README.md

 As we can see, $y_{t-1}$ holds the last smoothed observation and it eoncombeses all of the previous observations.
 This also shows how a past observation gets a smaller and smaller value as a result of the increasing power.

-One last thing to do now for us to understand exponential smoothing is to show how the filter works at the start
+One last thing to do now for us to make sure that we grasp how exponential smoothing is works as a function is to see it work from the start

 $y_0 = ax_0$ &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&ensp;&nbsp; $(1)$<br/>
 $y_1 = ax_1 + (1-a)y_0$ &emsp; $(2)$<br/>